idylicaro/rails-consultancy/README.md

 rails db:setup
 rails db:create
 rails db:migrate
+#if not migrated on test db, use 'rails db:migrate RAILS_ENV=test'
 rails s
 ```
 I'm trying to use DDD, OBS: model with ActivityRecord will be used as DAO.